phaxio/phaxio-dotnet/Docs/README-callbacks.md

     public class FaxReceipt
     {
-        // Indicates outgoing or coming
-        public string Direction { get; set; }
+        // Indicates outgoing or incoming (a send or a recieve) public string Direction { get; set; }

         // A JSON document representing a fax